pi-dev500/Pi-apps_TUI/README.md

 # Pi-apps_TUI
-A new great semi-graphical TUI for pi-apps
+A new great semi-graphical TUI for pi-apps, based on Textual

 # Use: